 - Fast swings

 - The stringing could have been better

 At an intermediate or professional level, you may not get badminton rackets which offers the finest quality at an economical price.
 Franklin Sports Elite Performance Badminton Racket actually breaks this cliché and offers a better quality product at a reasonable rate.
 The frame of this racket has been designed to offer maximum tension which in turn helps the players get their shot accurate.
-This racket utilizes materials which renders it light in weight.
+This racket utilizes materials which render it light in weight.

 This racket offers an amazing grip.
 The tight string technology offers a unique power frame which allows us to increase the tension on the strings.
 This permits the player to send a precise and accurate return hit every time.
 The sturdy carbon frame permits the racket to transfer energy which makes it ideal for elite players who are looking for high-performance durability.
-This racket has been designed with the feather light technology which utilizes the best materials which renders it light without compromising with the quality.
+This racket has been designed with the feather-light technology which utilizes the best materials which render it light without compromising with the quality.
 The advance performance grip boasts of both performance and comfort.
 If you wish to up your game, then this elite performance badminton racket is just the right one for you.

 - Carbon frame imparts durability

 - Sturdy performance and excellent grip

 The Voltric Z Force features a thinnest shaft ever.
 The Tri-voltage system employed while designing Voltric Z enhances the smash power of this racket.
 The racket head has been designed to be as light as possible for delivering perfect shots.
 This also avoids uncomfortable gestures.